 Contributed food items are valued using the average per pound wholesale value that would be received for selling similar products in the United States for each food category, as determined by the Feeding America's Product Valuation Survey, which is performed annually by RSM LLP.
-For the years ended December 31, 2023 and 2022, the average wholesale value for contributed food was \$2.44 and \$1.92 per pound, respectively.
+For the years ended December 31, 2024 and 2023, the average wholesale value for contributed food and product was \$2.12 and \$2.44 per pound, respectively.